How to: Edit and Programmatically Create Macros

 Even though you can manually create macros from scratch in the Macros IDE, editing a recorded macro can save steps.
 For example, if you close a specific window, such as Solution Explorer, at the end of a recording, you could easily modify the code to close the currently active window rather than Solution Explorer.

-In How to: Run Macros, you recorded a small macro.
+In, you recorded a small macro.
 The following procedure demonstrates how to view the code that the environment generated and edit it.